 CPNI ~ Customer Proprietary Network Information (customer data and metadata)

 cross-subsidize ~ When corporations such as Verizon and AT&T, which own and control both wired and wireless divisions within their multiple business ventures, fail to keep the profits and losses of the wired and wireless divisions on completely separate accounting systems.
 Wired services are public infrastructure, and as evidenced by taxes and fees added to the bills, the customers pay for a portion of maintaining and upgrading the infrastructure, which is therefore required by law to be provided to everyone who wants the service.
 Wireless services are unregulated, meaning corporations can charge any fees they choose, and are not (intended to be) subsidized by taxpayers as necessary infrastructure.
 By way of fraudulent accounting practices, expenses incurred by wireless divisions are reported as expenses of wired divisions so that the regulated divisions will report end-of-year losses, pay lower taxes, and be granted further subsidies.
-This has been going on for years, and the funds from local communities that were intended to subsidize build-out of fiber-optic and cable infrastructure have instead subsidized build-out of wireless services, which because they are unregulated, are the more profitable of the divisions.
+This has been going on for years, and the funds from local communities that were intended to subsidize build-out of fiber-optic and cable infrastructure in public rights-of-way have instead subsidized build-out of wireless services, which because they are unregulated, are the more profitable of the divisions.
+See the Irregulators lawsuit.

 dirty electricity ~